skarlekar/fargate-patterns/README.md

     $ ./create-lambda.sh

-Verify the Lambda function was created through the console and the following enviroment variables are set right.
+Verify the Lambda ***task-runner*** was created through the console and the following enviroment variables are set right for the following:
 - S3_BUCKET_ARN
 - LAMBDA_ROLE_ARN
 - SUBNET1